Amandus

 Amandus (c.
-584 – 679), commonly called Saint Amand, was a bishop of Tongeren-Maastricht and one of the great Christian missionaries of Flanders.
+584 – 679), commonly called Saint Amand, was a bishop of Tongeren-Maastricht and one of the catholic missionaries of Flanders.
 He is venerated as a saint, particularly in France and Belgium.

 Life

 The chief source of details of his life is the Vita Sancti Amandi, an eighth-century text attributed to Beaudemond (Baudemundus).
 The vita was expanded by Philippe, abbot of Aumône.
 According to this biography, Amand was born in Lower Poitou.
 He was of noble birth but at the age of twenty, he became a monk on the Île d'Yeu, against the wishes of his family.
 His father threatened to disinherit him if he did not return home.
 From there Amandus went to Bourges and became a pupil of bishop Austregisilus.
 There he lived in solitude in a cell for fifteen years, living on no more than bread and water.

 Humbert of Maroilles was of a noble family and trained as a monk in Laon.
 However, upon the death of his parents, he returned to his estates in Mézières sur Oise to settle some inheritance issues and found fine food, servants, and various conveniences sufficiently distracting that he gave up any thought of the monastic life, until one day Amandus took him on a pilgrimage to Rome.
 Humbert became his disciple and companion.

-After the pilgrimage to Rome, Amandus was made a missionary bishop in France in 628, without a fixed diocese.
+After the pilgrimage to Rome, Amandus was made a missionary bishop in the Merovingian kingdom in 628, without a fixed diocese.
 At the request of Clotaire II, he evangelized the pagan inhabitants of Ghent, later extending his field of operations to all of Flanders.
 Initially, he had little success, suffering persecution and undergoing great hardships.
 However, after allegedly performing a miracle (bringing back to life a hanged criminal) the attitude of the people changed and he made many converts.
 He founded a monastery at Elnon where he served as abbot for four years.
 Amandus was made a bishop in 628.

-He returned to France in 630.
+He returned to the Merovingian kingdom in 630.
 Amandus was a close friend of Adalbard of Ostrevent, whom he advised on the founding Marchiennes Abbey.
 His disciple, Jonatus, was made abbot of the new house.
 Amandus, however, angered Dagobert I by attempting to have the king amend his life.
-In spite of the intervention of Saint Acarius, Amand was expelled from the kingdom and went to Gascony.
+In spite of the intervention of Acarius, Amand was expelled from the kingdom and went to Gascony.